IBM/CodeEngine/ai/promptfoo/README.md

 - **Integrates with COS:** Object storage (IBM Cloud Object Storage) can be mounted as a persistent data store for test results, configurations, datasets, and historical comparisons.
 - **Secure secrets & PDS:** Use Code Engine secrets and Persistent Data Stores (PDS) to store credentials and mount COS buckets securely.
 - **Team collaboration:** Centralized deployment enables teams to share test suites, compare results, and maintain a single source of truth for LLM quality metrics.
+- **Batch Jobs:** Use Code Engine jobs to run evaluations and tests asynchronously and in parallel
+- **Cron Trigger:** Schedule jobs based on a timer to run tests, collect data, and generate reports

 ## Deploy